Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: STL Robustness Formulas as Computation Graphs

-where $x_i$ represents the $i$-th element of $x$, and $w\geq 0$ operates as a scaling parameter.
-The approximation approaches the true solution when $w\rightarrow \infty$ while $w=0$ results in the mean value of the entries of $x$.
-The $\mathrm{logsumexp}$ max/min approximation can also be used too.
-In practice, $w$ can be annealed over gradient-descent iterations.
+where $x_i$ represents the $i$-th element of $x$, and $\beta $ operates as a scaling parameter.
+The approximation approaches the true solution when $\beta\rightarrow \infty$ while $\beta\approx0$ results in the mean value of the entries of $x$.
+In practice, $\beta$ can be annealed over gradient-descent iterations.

 Further, $\max$ and $\min$ are pointwise functions.
-As a result, the robustness of an STL formula can be highly sensitive to one single point in the signal, potentially providing an inadequate robustness metric especially if the signal is noisy \cite{MehdipourVasileEtAl2019}, or causing the gradients to accumulate to a single point.
-We propose using an integral-based STL robustness formula $\mathcal{I}^M_{[a,b]}$, a variation on the Always robustness formula, and it is defined as follows.
+As a result, the robustness of an STL formula can be highly sensitive to one single point in the signal, potentially providing an inadequate robustness metric especially if the signal is noisy \citep{MehdipourVasileEtAl2019}, or causing the gradients to accumulate to a single point only.
+We propose using an integral-based STL robustness formula $\mathcal{I}^M_{[a,b]}$ to ``spread out'' the gradients, and it is defined as follows.
 For a given weighting function $M(t)$,

-The integral robustness formula considers the weighted sum of the input signal over an interval $[a,b]$.
-In contrast to the Always robustness formula which uses $\min$, a pointwise function, the integral operator can produce a smoother robustness trace and this behavior is demonstrated in Section~\ref{subsec:examples_motion_planning}.
+The integral robustness formula considers the weighted sum of the input signal over an interval $[a,b]$ and therefore produces a smoother robustness trace and the implication of this is demonstrated in Section~\ref{subsec:examples_motion_planning}.